Asayl01/Button_LED_IO_Task1/README.md

 ![Wiring Image](Breadbored_setup.jpg)

 # Alternative Control Modes
 This project supports multiple interaction patterns for LED control.
-You can easily experiment with various LED control methods by modifying the code.
-Here are several approaches to try:
+You can easily switch between these modes by modifying the loop() function while maintaining the same hardware setup.

 1. Momentary Mode | LED lights only while pressing the button.
 ```cpp
 void loop() {